ExtremeAddons/hdri_maker_docs/docs/dome_projection_panel.rst

 |                                           |hooks_subpanel|                                                           |
 +----------------------------------------------------------------------------------------------------------------------+

-.. seealso:: Here you can see a video tutorial on how to use the hooks: :ref:`custom_dome_with_hooks`
+.. seealso:: Here you can see a video tutorial on how to use the hooks: :ref:`custom_dome_projection_tutorial`

     .. raw:: html